Sri Lanka observes day of national mourning for Japanese ex-PM Abe | Headlines

 - Sri Lanka

-Crisis-hit Sri Lanka on Tuesday announced a day of national mourning as a mark of respect for Japanese ex-Prime Minister Shinzo Abe, one of his nation's most powerful and influential figures, who was assassinated on Friday.
+Crisis-hit Sri Lanka on Tuesday announced a day of national mourning as a mark of respect for former Japanese Prime Minister Shinzo Abe, one of his nation's most powerful and influential figures, who was assassinated on Friday.

 Abe, 67, the longest-serving prime minister of Japan, was assassinated in the west Japanese town of Nara while he was campaigning for his party.
 He was airlifted to a hospital for emergency treatment but was not breathing and his heart had stopped.
 He was later pronounced dead despite emergency treatment.